WebOrigami/docs/scrap/glitch.md

 ## Use people names as file names

 As you've seen, the top-level keys in `teamData.yaml` are numbers, like `0` for the first person, so at the moment the `team` area pages are identified with numbers too.
-But in your final website tree, you'd like the keys in the `team` area to include the person's name, like `Alice.html`.
+But in your final site tree, you'd like the keys in the `team` area to include the person's name, like `Alice.html`.

 So you want to transform both the keys and values of the team data.
 You can do this with an expanded form of the `map` function.